Home

 • Topology, geometry, algebra

-• Knot theory, entanglements, and weavings
+• Knot theory, entanglements and weavings

 Besides my PhD work, I often attend or organise conferences, workshops, and courses.